LBCrion/sfwbar/doc/sfwbar-volume.rst

 the command will be applied to the default device for the interface.

 "sink-volume +/-X"
   Adjust the volume of a sink by X%.
-If the value is prefixed by netiher a '+' or a '-', the volume will be set to value X.
+If the value is prefixed by neither a '+' or a '-', the volume will be set to value X.
 "sink-mute State"
   Change the state of a sink, State can be On, Off or Toggle.
 "sink-set-default"
   Set a sink as a default sink.
 "source-volume +/-X"
   Adjust the volume of a source by X%.
-If the value is prefixed by netiher a '+' or a '-', the volume will be set to value X.
+If the value is prefixed by neither a '+' or a '-', the volume will be set to value X.
 "source-mute State"
   Change the state of a source, State can be On, Off or Toggle.
 "source-set-default"
   Set a source as a default source.
 "client-volume +/-X"
   Adjust the volume of a client by X%.
-If the value is prefixed by netiher a '+' or a '-', the volume will be set to value X.
+If the value is prefixed by neither a '+' or a '-', the volume will be set to value X.
 "client-mute State"
   Change the state of a client, State can be On, Off or Toggle.